ChainShot/Chainlink-Content/projects/Data Feeds/0.8.4/intro.md

 Let's get started just picking a data feed.

-If you want to try this all out in remix when you're done, you can follow along the [Chainlink basics tutorial](https://docs.chain.link/docs/beginners-tutorial/) as well.
+If you want to try this all out in Remix when you're done, you can follow along the [Chainlink basics tutorial](https://docs.chain.link/docs/beginners-tutorial/) as well.